altercation/figtree/README.md

 Figtree is an AIF module with several key features:

 1. Can be run from a remote path, even from an standard Arch Linux ISO
-2. Remote sources can be a git repository (currently only git tested though figtree has been designed to support mercurial, svn and wget for remote sources as well)
+2. Remote source for both the procedure and profiles can be a version control system.
+   Currently only github has been tested, but figtree has been designed to support git (github/other), mercurial (bitbucket/other), svn (google-code/other), and wget as a fallback option.
+3. Intelligent sourcing of files (if you've already specified a remote path for the procedure, you can use a relative path for the profile).
+Procedures and profiles can be local, remote, both, and from different remote locations.
-3. Supports automatic AUR package installation (see issues)
+4. Supports automatic AUR package installation (see issues)
-4. Loads both remote and local profiles.
+5. Loads both remote and local profiles.
-5. Profiles can be standard AIF profiles or "figtree profiles" which support more complex system configuration at install time
+6. Profiles can be standard AIF profiles or "figtree profiles" which support more complex system configuration at install time
-6. Each profile can install "overlay files" (custom config files)
+7. Each profile can install "overlay files" (custom config files)
-7. Profiles can use custom commands to add to:
+8. Profiles can use custom commands to add to:
         * add to the install package list
         * customize system variables in arbitrary config files
         * add overlay files